 The object of addiction can be almost anything, Schaffer would say.
 Gabor Mate talks about his addiction to classical music CDs.
 A doctor, Mate once left a woman in labor to spend $8,000 on CDs in a store.

 If you treat the gaming like SUD, what needs to happen?

 So yes, I would argue that your son is showing signs of a burgeoning addiction to gaming.
 If this is the case, you will want to treat this behavior like the alcohol and pot.
 Do you allow it in your house?
 Do you remove yourself when he plays or is withdrawing from playing?
 Would you remove breakfast at 2 in the afternoon when he rises from a night of playing?

 If your son tries to stop drinking or smoking marijuana, will the gaming episodes worsen?
 Probably.

 You’ve made a good start over Thanksgiving with your son, improving your communication (view an exerpt from Learning Module 4) and setting boundaries.
 You are more aware of your son’s daily use habits as related to these behaviors.
-Our suggestion is to continue what you are learning from this site to address your son’s alcohol, pot use, and gaming (see our membership offers) and ignore the cigarettes for now.
-Leave the bucket for his butts out back, ideally in a place without shelter from wind, snow, and rain and instead concentrate on the more short-term devastating problems.
+Our suggestion is to continue what you are learning from this site to address your son’s alcohol, pot use, and gaming (see our membership offers).
+Ignore the cigarettes for now.
+Leave the bucket for his butts out back, ideally in a place without shelter from wind, snow, and rain.
+Instead, concentrate on the more short-term devastating problems.

 You have made a huge start by working the program on this site.
 We are here for you.